New Orleans Habitat Raises the Walls on the 500th Home

 This is essentially Habitat for Humanity’s mantra.
 We provide capital, not charity–a hand up, not a hand out–to our Partner Families.
 The New Orleans Area Habitat for Humanity (NOAHH) affiliate has experienced many changes throughout its 30-year history, and on June 28, NOAHH raised walls on the 500th house in a ceremony surrounded by friends, volunteers and donors.
 This wall is a milestone, reminding the community of NOAHH’s contributions and what’s ahead.
 Click here to enjoy the festivities

 The home will belong to Denise Brown and her family when it is finished.
 Ms. Brown has two daughters.
 Monetiaka is a senior at Xavier University majoring in Elementary Education and Erica, who is very active in sports, attends Lusher.
-Ms. Brown has already completed her 350 hours of sweat equity but still plans to put in additional hours building her own home.
+Ms. Brown has already completed her sweat equity but still plans to put in additional hours building her own home.

 “I am so proud to give my daughters a home to call their own,” stated Denise Brown, New Orleans Habitat for Humanity Partner Family. ” This is a dream come true for our family.”

 This home was sponsored by the NOAHH Board of Directors, and many members were out on site to mark the event and spend the day working on it.
 Board President Mike Flores represented the board during the ceremony, thanking especially the volunteer groups that have made this possible.

 The ceremony opened with NOAHH executive director Jim Pate introducing the the honored guests and partner family, and site leader Patrick Sullivan leading the actual wall raising.
 During his speech, Pate also unveiled a pledge by NOAHH to remain a steadfast partner of the city and to seek the elimination of poverty housing in our life times.
 The full text of the letter may be found here.